 The Board is committed to continue improving the representation of women at Viva Energy.
-The gender diversity targets adopted by the Company and the progress made towards achieving these targets in 2021 are set out in the Sustainability section of our 2021 Annual Report at page 70.
+The gender diversity targets adopted by the Company and the progress made towards achieving these targets in 2022 will be set out in the 2022 Sustainability Report.